-- (iv) details of the claimant's consumption of alcohol or drugs, or for a derivative claim, the injured person's consumption of alcohol or drugs, within 12 hours immediately before the accident and, if the claimant or injured person was an occupant, but not the driver, of a motor vehicle involved in the accident, details of the driver's consumption of alcohol or drugs within 12 hours immediately before the accident; and - (v) details of how the accident happened; and - (vi) a diagram showing, to the best of the claimant's knowledge, the scene of the accident; and - (c) the cause of the accident, including- - (i) who, in the claimant's opinion, was responsible for causing the accident; and - (ii) why the claimant attributes responsibility to that person; and - (d) the make, model, type, colour, year of manufacture, and registration number of each vehicle involved in the accident; and - (e) the name and address of the owner and driver of each vehicle involved in the accident; and - (f) the names and addresses of the witnesses to the accident; and - (g) the name of the police officer who attended the scene of the accident, or to whom the accident was reported, and the police station where the police officer was stationed and the police accident report reference number for the accident; and - (h) the claimant's employment and income at the time of the accident; and - (i) all significant disabilities suffered by the claimant; and
+- a seatbelt or safety helmet iv) details of the claimant's - (iv) details of the claimant's consumption of alcohol or drugs, or for a derivative claim, the injured person's consumption of alcohol or drugs, within 12 hours immediately before the accident and, if the claimant or injured person was an occupant, but not the driver, of a motor vehicle involved in the accident, details of the driver's consumption of alcohol or drugs within 12 hours immediately before the accident; - (v) details of how the accident happened; - (vi) a diagram showing, to the best of the claimant's knowledge, the scene of the accident; - (c) the following information about the cause of the accident- - (i) who, in the claimant's opinion, was responsible for causing the accident;

-- (j) whether the claimant is a participant in the injury insurance scheme in relation to an injury resulting from the motor vehicle accident the subject of the claim; and - (k) whether an application has been made under the National Injury Act for approval for the claimant to participate in the injury insurance scheme in relation to an injury resulting from the motor vehicle accident the subject of the claim; and - (l) all claims made by the claimant for damages, compensation or social security benefits for a significant disability; and - (m) all amounts received by the claimant by way of damages, compensation or social security benefits for a significant disability; and - (n) for a claim other than a derivative claim-the date the claimant was first examined by a doctor in relation to personal injury resulting from the accident; and - (o) the date the claimant first consulted a lawyer about the possibility of making a claim. - (2) Also, a notice of claim must contain- - (a) a statement of the nature and extent of the claimant's loss, as far as it can be assessed at the date of the notice; and - (b) a statement of an amount the claimant would be willing to accept in full satisfaction of the claim (an offer of settlement) or a statement of why the claimant is not yet in a position to make an offer of settlement. - (3) In addition, a notice of claim must- - (a) if the claim is not a derivative claim-contain a certificate signed by a doctor stating- - (i) the doctor's name, address, professional qualifications and medicare provider number; and
+- (ii) why the claimant attributes responsibility to that person; - (d) the make, model, type, colour, year of manufacture, and registration number of each vehicle involved in the accident; - (e) the names and addresses of the owner and driver of each vehicle involved in the accident; - (f) the names and addresses of the witnesses to the accident; - (g) the name of the police officer who attended the scene of the accident, or to whom the accident was reported, and the police station where the police officer was stationed and the police accident report reference number for the accident; - (h) the claimant's occupation and income at the time of the accident; - (i) all significant disabilities suffered by the claimant; - (j) whether the claimant is a participant in the injury insurance scheme in relation to an injury resulting from the motor vehicle accident the subject of the claim; - (k) whether an application has been made under the National Injury Act for approval for the claimant to participate in the injury insurance scheme in relation to an injury resulting from the motor vehicle accident the subject of the claim; - (l) all claims made by the claimant for damages, compensation or social security benefits for a significant disability; - (m) all amounts received by the claimant by way of damages, compensation or social security benefits for a significant disability; - (n) for a claim other than a derivative claim-the date the claimant was first examined by a doctor in relation to personal injury resulting from the accident;

+(2) Also, a notice of claim must include-

+- (a) a statement of the nature and extent of the claimant's loss, to the extent it can be assessed at the date of the notice; and - (b) a statement of an amount the claimant would be willing to accept in full satisfaction of the claim (an offer of settlement) or a statement of why the claimant is not yet in a position to make an offer of settlement. - (3) For a notice of claim, a disability is significant if- - (a) the disability may be relevant to the assessment of the extent of the injury suffered by the claimant in the accident; or - (b) the disability or its symptoms lasted for 4 weeks or more.